• Skip to content

 Statement of Faith

 • We believe that the Bible is the inspired, infallible, and authoritative Word of God.
-We believe that the Canon of Scripture has been divinely preserved and that it is in fact the Word of God and is useful for doctrine, for reproof, for correction, and for instruction in righteousness so that the man of God may be perfect, thoroughly furnished unto all good works.
-Further, the Word of God in text (the Bible) points us to the Word of God in Person (Jesus Christ).
+We believe that the Canon of Scripture has been divinely preserved and that it is in fact the Word of God, living and active, and is useful for doctrine, for reproof, for correction, and for instruction in righteousness so that the man of God may be complete, thoroughly equipped for every good work.
 We also firmly stand upon the fact that it is impossible for God to lie, and, therefore, since Scripture is in fact God’s Word, it is Truth and cannot lie.

 • We believe there is one God, eternally existing in three persons: God the Father, God the Son, and God the Holy Spirit.
 The Godhead is flawlessly and perfectly immutable.

-• We believe in the Deity of our Lord Jesus Christ, in His virgin birth, in His sinless life, in His miracles, in His vicarious and atoning death, in His bodily resurrection, in His ascension to the right hand of the Father, in His giving of His Spirit to all believers, and in His personal future return to the earth in power and glory to rule over the nations.
+• We believe in the Deity of our Lord Jesus Christ, in His virgin birth, in His sinless life, in His miracles, in His atoning death, in His bodily resurrection, in His ascension to the right hand of the Father, in His giving of His Spirit (aka: the Holy Spirit) to all believers, and in His future return to the earth in power and glory to rule over the nations.

 • We believe man was created good and upright but fell from that place of perfection into a condition of spiritual depravity; because of this, man stands condemned in the light of God’s justice.